SciCatProject/documentation/Development/StartHere.md

 }

 ```
-For more info on RabbitMQ see the Deploy with Docker Compose section.
+For more info on setting up RabbitMQ see the Deploy with Docker Compose section.

 #### Testing Catamel